 Growth of the Program

 In 1989, the program had a sparse 5 minors.
 By 1993, there were 53.
 For this, we owe many thanks to the hard work of Dr. Martha Reineke, who directed the program from 1990 to 1994, at which point she developed and implemented a Masters program in Women's Studies and directed it until 1999.
-Additionally, Dr. Reineke established CROW Forum, (Current Research on Women) among a myriad other programs.
+Additionally, Dr. Reineke established CROW Forum, (Current Research on Women) among a myriad of other programs.

 Through the direction of Drs.
 Victoria DeFrancisco, Annette Lynch, Susan Hill, Cynthia Goatley, and Phyllis Baker from the late 1990s and into the new century, the Women's Studies program was extremely active.
 Students from the program visited Beijing and Washington D.C.
 Inspired by the conversations at the UNIs Beijing conference on women, students at UNI participated in an interactive national satellite conference to determine the direction of the struggle for women's rights.
 The program viewed the series "Women on Fridays," which provided a forum for discussion and community.
 In October 2000, the University of Northern Iowa Women's Studies program was awarded a $500,000 grant from the U.S. Department of Justice to fund a 20-month project establishing proactive programs to reduce violence against women on campus.
 The programs focused on prevention rather than victim services.
 The programming established two staff positions that focused on preventing gender-based violence.
 The project was initiated by former Women's Studies graduate student Amymarie Moser, who approached Women's Studies Director, Annette Lynch, with a series of ideas about how violence could be prevented on the UNI campus.
 Many of those ideas made their way into the grant proposal.
 Dr. Lynch added the emphasis on working with men which continues today.
 The lists of accomplishments go on.